COVID-19 Vaccine Information

 Are COVID-19 vaccinations for certain age groups?

-The CDC recommends the following age groups receive vaccination:
+The Centers for Disease Control and Prevention (CDC) recommends the following age groups receive vaccination:

-Please note: Children and adolescents outside these age groups should not receive COVID-19 vaccination at this time.
+Please note: Children outside these age groups should not receive COVID-19 vaccination at this time.
+As of December 2021, the CDC has updated its recommendations for COVID-19 vaccines with a preference for people to receive an mRNA COVID-19 vaccine (Pfizer-BioNTech and Moderna).

 If I currently have COVID-19 or was exposed to it, should I get vaccinated?